99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Geoproximity: based on a value called bias, which is the radius
 - TTL amount of time the record is cached at DNS resolver

+Traffic flow:
-traffic flow: node-based editor allows to config complex routing decision policy
+node-based editor allows to config complex routing decision policy

-Health checks are for public resources
+Health checks:
-- this allows automated DNS failover
+for public resources, uses the "failure threshold" parameter, this allows automated DNS failover (redirect to a secondary IP)

 Route 53 Records TTL:
 - the client will respond with the cached IP if TTL hasn't expired yet.

+Domain registrar:
-domain registrar: allows you to buy your domain value (GoDaddy) and they give you usually a way to manage your domain record
+allows you to buy your domain value (GoDaddy) and they give you usually a way to manage your domain record
 but you can use a different one if needed

 # VPC